Bedford: Governance

-Bedford is the largest settlement in Borough of Bedford.
+The contiguous Bedford built-up area forms the largest settlement in the wider Borough of Bedford.
 The borough council is led by a directly elected mayor who holds the title 'Mayor of Bedford', an office which was first held by Frank Branston, until his death in 2009.
-The current Mayor of Bedford is Dave Hodgson from the Liberal Democrats.
+The current mayor of Bedford is Tom Wootton from the Conservative Party.

-The Bedford built-up area is divided into 10 wards: Brickhill, Castle, Cauldwell, De Parys, Goldington, Harpur, Kingsbrook, Newnham, Putnoe, Queens Park, Kempston East and Kempston West.
-Brickhill elects its own parish council, while the rest (and majority) of the town of Bedford is an unparished area.
+The Bedford built-up area is divided into 10 wards for elections to the Borough Council: Brickhill, Castle, Cauldwell, De Parys, Goldington, Harpur, Kingsbrook, Newnham, Putnoe, Queens Park, Kempston East and Kempston West.
+Within the Bedford urban area, only Brickhill, Biddenham and Kempston elect their own parish councils, while the rest (and majority) of the built-up area is unparished.
+Kempston is the only civil parish in both the built-up area and Borough of Bedford which has a town council.

-Bedford is served by Bedfordshire Police.
-The Bedfordshire Police and Crime Commissioner of that force is Festus Akinbusoye.
+Bedford is served by Bedfordshire Police The Chief Constable since January 2023 is Trevor Rodenhurst.
+The elected Bedfordshire Police and Crime Commissioner of that force is John Tizard.

 Bedford forms part of the Bedford constituency, represented in the House of Commons of the United Kingdom Parliament.
 The current Member of Parliament (MP) for Bedford is Mohammad Yasin, who is a member of the Labour Party.

 Geography

 Bedford is 46 mi miles north-northwest of London, 65 mi southeast of Birmingham, 25 mi west of Cambridge and 19 mi east-southeast of Northampton.

 The town of Kempston is part of Bedford's built-up area, as is the village of Biddenham.
-Other villages adjacent to the town include Elstow, Renhold and Ravensden.
+Other villages adjacent to, but outside of, the built-up area include Bromham, Elstow, Renhold and Ravensden.
 Wixams is a new town which is being developed to the south of Bedford.
-Villages in the Borough of Bedford with populations of more than 2,000 (as of 2005) are Biddenham, Bromham, Clapham, Elstow, Oakley, Sharnbrook, Shortstown, Wilstead, and Wootton.
+Villages in the Borough of Bedford, outside of the built-up area, with populations of more than 2,000 (as of 2005) include Clapham, Elstow, Oakley, Sharnbrook, Shortstown, Wilstead, and Wootton.
 There are also many smaller villages in the borough.
-The villages in the borough are popular with commuters to Bedford itself, and also with people who commute to Milton Keynes, London and towns in Northamptonshire and Cambridgeshire.

 Climate

 As with the rest of the United Kingdom, Bedford has a maritime climate, with a limited range of temperatures, and generally even rainfall throughout the year.
 The nearest Met Office weather station to Bedford is Bedford (Thurleigh) airport, about 6.5 mi north of Bedford town centre at an elevation of 85 m.
 Temperature extremes at the site have ranged from 39.5 C in July 2022, down to -15.3 C in January 1982.
 However, such extremes would likely be superseded if longer-term records were available – Historically, the nearest weather station to Bedford was Cardington about 2.4 mi south south east of the town centre with an elevation of 30 m.
 This location recorded a minimum of -18.3 C during January 1963.

-Rainfall averages around 610 mm a year, with an excess of 1 mm falling on 109 days.
+Rainfall averages around 610 mm a year, with an excess of 1 mm falling on 115 days.

-Sunshine at around 1,500 hours a year is typical of inland areas of southern-central England.
+Sunshine at around 1,550 hours a year is typical of inland areas of southern-central England.